hridayanikaruna/Pizza-Sales-Analysis/README.md

 Pizza Sales Analysis with MySQL &amp; Tableau

 KPI's Requirement
-We need to analyze key indicators for pizza sales data to gain insights to our business performance.
 1. Total Revenue
 2. Average Order Value
 3. Total Pizzas Sold